clbarnes/frame_annotator/README.md

 See [the default config file](fran/config.toml) for the defaults.

+### Example workflow

+1. Install fran (`pip install fran`)
+2. Write a basic config file to your working directory (`fran --write_config my_project/project_config.toml`)
+3. Edit that config file as you like, with the image transform, event names and so on
+4. Start annotating! `fran --config my_project/project_config.toml my_project/my_video.tiff --outfile my_project/results.csv`

 ## Output

 If `--outfile` is given, saving writes to the file in CSV format.